Description - Internet speeds are much slower than expected at a site.

 -

-Users report applications or websites are slow or request time out.
+Users report applications or websites are slow or requests time out.

 -

-Performance charts in the Bigleaf Web Dashboard show a circuit or site never reaching configured speeds.
+Performance charts in Bigleaf Cloud Connect show a circuit or site never reaching configured speeds.

 -